IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

   import Execute from "components/Execute.svelte";
 </script>

-## Computing sequence length statistics using seqkit
+## Computing sequence length statistic using seqkit

 The `seqkit` commands accept FASTA or FASTQ files as input, including their compressed versions (.gz).